Joanne Simons, Chief Executive Officer

 Wendy Cheuk, Chief Nursing Officer

-Joseph Bonnici is a partner and the executive creative director of Bensimon Byrne.
+Joseph Bonnici is is a partner and the executive creative director of Bensimon Byrne.
 For the past 8 years he has helped Bensimon Byrne grow into one of the largest independent agencies in Canada.
 In 2018, Bensimon Byrne was named AdAge’s Small International Agency of the Year.
 For the past two years he has partnered with Casey House to smash the stigma around HIV.
 First, with the ground breaking June’s HIV+ Eatery which spawned a documentary currently airing on HBO.
 And most recently, with Healing House, the world’s first HIV+ Spa.
 Together, the two campaigns resulted in over 1000 news stories globally and helped make Casey House a leading voice in the fight against HIV stigma.

-Stephen Brown, vice-chair is president (partner), FUSE Marketing Group.
+Stephen Brown, chair is president (partner), FUSE Marketing Group.
 With extensive experience in brand, social, digital, CRM, and experiential marketing, Stephen has the learning needed to create, strengthen and grow brands across a wide range of categories.
 His clients include CIBC, Hyundai, Canadian Tire, Cashmere and TO 2015 Pan Am Games.
 Stephen’s leadership, vision and forward thinking have proven to be key to pushing FUSE – and each of its clients’ businesses – to new, innovative heights.
 Stephen was recently board chair of the Canadian Marketing Association.
 And he likes to give back to his community – working on new models of philanthropy through Social Venture Partner Toronto, fundraising for Casey House and Covenant House, and lending his time to numerous start-up NFPs.

-Jennifer A. Dewling, chair is a principal at Genova Private Management Inc., a discretionary portfolio management firm.
+Jennifer A. Dewling, vice-chair is a principal at Genova Private Management Inc., a discretionary portfolio management firm.
 Prior to joining Genova, Jennifer spent over a decade with a top tier Canadian bank where she filled progressively senior roles – these include the corporate credit group covering the bank’s oil and gas lending portfolio as well as several years in commercial banking.
 Jennifer holds a Bachelor of commerce from Dalhousie University.
 Her areas of expertise include capital markets, personal finance and risk management.
 Jennifer is a long-time supporter of Casey House, starting as a recreation volunteer in 2010.
 She became a non-director member of the finance committee in 2016 prior to joining the board of directors in 2017.
 Her dedication to Casey House continues to be strengthened year after year from seeing first hand the quality of care provided.

 Michael Ghent completed a BSc at the University of Toronto and a post-graduate degree in France before he began his media career by attending the Vancouver Film School.
 There, he produced and directed his first documentary about long term HIV survivors called A Stretch of Time, followed by a film for the CBC entitled Tested.
 Michael was appointed cultural program director for the XI International Conference on HIV/AIDS 1996 in Vancouver where he created the Public Forums, an arts program and one of the world’s first AIDS related film festivals, the One World Screen Festival.
 Michael has had a long association with the Vancouver International Film Festival and remains a member of the international programming committee.
 Michael was a production executive for Global Television from 2003 to 2008 and was responsible for over 500 hours of factual programming in numerous genres.
 He won a Gemini in 2007 for best documentary series, Global Currents.
 He has served on the board of directors for the Whistler Film Festival, the Academy of Canadian Cinema & Television and the Compassionate Eye Foundation.
 Michael returned to Ontario in 2015 where he works in strategic communications and continues to develop factual programming.